 Both the house owner and sitter should leave the home clean for each other out of basic courtesy.
-Obviously if the home owners hire cleaners you won’t have that much to do.
+Obviously, if the homeowners hire cleaners, you won’t have that much to do.

-16. Do House Sitters Get Paid?
+15. Do House Sitters Get Paid?

-17. Should House Sitters Charge?
+16. When Should House Sitters Charge?

-For local house sitters who don’t have their own home, the rent saving on long-term accommodation is less than half that of a hotel.
-There is also time spent applying for jobs, driving to meet and greets and constantly packing, unpacking and loading the car.
+For local house sitters, the rent saving on long-term accommodation is two to three times less than holiday accommodation would cost.
+Plus, house sitting involves many hours driving to meet and greets and constantly packing, unpacking and loading the car.

-There’s a lot more sacrifices for local house sitters than for travellers too, as locals have to spend time travelling to collect mail and visit their local doctor, dentist, hairdresser or mechanic.
+There’s a lot more sacrifices for local house sitters than for travellers too, as locals have to spend time travelling to collect mail, visit their local doctor, dentist, hairdresser or mechanic.
 They also have to live out of a suitcase and store their belongings somewhere, which they wouldn’t be doing if they had their own place.